Notes on the Geography of Pakistan: Lahore: the Old City

 Lahore's Old City--about one square mile--has 20,000 apartments, 38,000 households, 260,000 people, and 4,300 commercial enterpries.
 You can't stand numbers?
 So we'll take a look.
 But for those who thrive on digits, we'll mention first that Thornton and Kipling's Lahore, from 1876, says that the old city has 20,000 houses and 92,000 people.
 If both sets of numbers are to be believed, then the population of the old city has roughly tripled in the last 125 years, while the number of residences has remained steady.
-In defense at least of the trend in the raw population, the Lahore Directory for 1914 gives the Old City's population as 114,000.
+The Lahore Directory for 1914 tends to corroborate these numbers and gives the Old City's population as 114,000.

-Just off the road, there's an old, no-longer-operational bath house.
+Just off the road, an old, no-longer-operational bath house.
 See the dome?

-Here's a view from the roof of the hammam, to give the bath its proper name.
+Here's a view of it from the roof of the hammam, to give the bath its proper name.